KDAB/cxx-qt/book/src/getting-started/5-cmake-integration.md

 ## Success   🥳

 For further reading, you can take a look at the [QObject chapter](../qobject/index.md) which goes into detail about all features that CXX-Qt exposes to new QObject subclasses.
-As well as the [Concepts chapter](../concepts/index.md), which explains the under concepts underlying CXX-Qt.
+As well as the [Concepts chapter](../concepts/index.md), which explains the concepts underlying CXX-Qt.

-In the next chapter, we will show how to build the same QML application with Cargo without needing CMake.
+In the next, optional chapter, we will show how to build the same QML application with Cargo without needing CMake.